 Workdays on either side of a Spanish holiday are not good times to schedule business meetings, nor is the month of August or the vacation periods around Christmas and Easter.

 Business hours in Spain are generally 9:00 a.m. to 6:00 p.m.
 Monday through Friday.
 To ensure availability, appointments are recommended.
-Banking hours are 8:30 a.m. to 2:30 p.m. during the week, and sometimes Saturday morning.
+Generally, banking hours are 8:30 a.m. to 2:30 p.m.
+Monday through Friday.
 Department stores are generally open 10:00 a.m. to 8:00 p.m., Monday through Saturday.
 Many small shops and businesses close at lunchtime, generally from 2:00 p.m. to 4:00 p.m. but stay open until 8:00 p.m.
+Larger chains open in Madrid on Sunday, this is not the case throughout the country, although large stores in some cities with high seasonal tourism may also open during the July-September period.

-Spaniards are receptive to breakfast invitations starting not earlier than 8:00 a.m.
-A Spanish breakfast typically consists of juice, rolls and coffee.
+Spaniards are receptive to breakfast invitations starting not earlier than 8:00 a.m. (although 9:30 a.m. or even 10:00 a.m. are common).
+A Spanish breakfast typically consists of juice, rolls, and coffee.
 Lunch normally starts at 2:00 p.m.
-Spanish business lunches can last up to last two hours.
-Dinner starts late, i.e., around 9:30 p.m. and may last until midnight.
+Spanish business lunches can last over two hours.
+Dinner starts late, i.e., around 9:00 p.m. and may last until midnight.

 January 1 New Year